 - 1 egg

 - Mix warm water and yeast (dough doesn't have to rise) in a large round bowl.

 - Add wet and dry ingredients and mix thoroughly.

 - The dough will look and feel like cookie dough.

-- Grease your pan if your pan needs it.
+- Grease your pan if your oven proof pan needs it.

-- Press out dough onto pizza pan or cookie sheet.
+- Press out dough onto pizza pan or cookie sheet with clean hands.
 I used a baking stone.

 - Scour dough with fork in perpendicular directions.

 - Top with poppy seeds according to your preference.

 - Bake for 30 minutes at 350 F.